Bermet777/meeting-room-booking/README.md

-# meeting-room-booking application for university
+# online meeting-room-booking application for university